PickYourOwn.org

 In the U.S., Pears typically peak during late August through September in the South, and September and October in the North.
 In order to produce good local pears, producers depend on ideal spring and early summer weather conditions, and no late frosts.

 Now, here's the surprise: pears are picked unripe and left to ripe in a cool, dry, dark place (like a basement or garage).
-If you wait for them to ripen on the tree, you probably won't harvest many - they'll rot and be attacked by bugs and birds.
+If you wait for them to ripen on the tree, you probably won't harvest many - they will rot and be attacked by bugs and birds.

 Before you leave to go to the farm: